renweview/WWCodeMobile/UX-Tips.md

 **Text Alignment**

 Your text alignment can have a major impact on the readability of your content.
 When you use center-aligned text, the starting place of each line changes, making it more difficult for the eye to follow.
 Instead use left-aligned text, where the text creates a straight left edge that forms a line to the readers eye, making for an easier and more enjoyable reading experience.

+**Empty States**

+Empty states should not be dead ends for users.
+Instead, use them as an opportunity to display useful tips and guide users towards the next step they should take using clear, informative copy and CTA buttons.